 Managing Director- Investments

 Edward was born and raised in Fayetteville.
 He attended Fayetteville High School and the University of Arkansas.
 He is the son of the late Claud Prewitt and Bill and Rosemary Conrad.
 He is married to Jennifer Oetzel, who is from East Lansing, Michigan.
 They met while they both worked in Washington, DC.
-They married in 2004 and have one son, Fletcher, who is 13 years old.
+They married in 2004 and have one son, Fletcher.

 Edward worked for a local portfolio manager in college and then on the floor of the New York Stock Exchange upon graduation.
 Edward chose to serve the public in 1995 and work for the federal government.
 He worked at the White House, the Department of Education and the Department of Commerce.
 He left the Department of Commerce after becoming the Deputy Assistant Secretary for Intergovernmental Affairs to return home and join AG Edwards, which is now Wells Fargo Advisors.
 To earn the CFP™ certification, Edward had to complete an approved educational program, pass a rigorous examination, and meet stringent experience requirements.
 Edward adheres to a professional code of ethics.
 He also fulfills annual continuing education requirements to remain aware of current planning strategies and financial trends.